How Can I Keep My Puppy Entertained And Mentally Stimulated?

 Establish a Routine for Exercise

 Regular exercise is crucial for your puppy's physical and mental well-being.
-Establish a daily exercise routine that includes both structured activities and free playtime.
-The amount and intensity of exercise may vary depending on your puppy's age, breed, and energy level, so consult with your veterinarian to determine the appropriate exercise plan for your furry friend.
+Establish a daily that includes both structured activities and free playtime.
+The amount and intensity of exercise may vary depending on your puppy's , breed, and energy level, so consult with your veterinarian to determine the appropriate exercise plan for your furry friend.
 Remember to incorporate a warm-up and cooldown period to prevent injuries and ensure a safe exercise session for your puppy.

 Take Your Puppy for Walks and Runs